Exenatide: History

 At a 1996 American Diabetes Association conference in San Francisco, Eng finally caught the attention of scientist Andrew Young of Amylin Pharmaceuticals, who immediately recognized exendin-4's potential and arranged for his company to license Eng's patent.
 Young was excited to see Eng's poster at the conference summarizing his findings, but then noticed an Eli Lilly and Company executive reading the same poster, and he became worried that Lilly might beat Amylin to a license.
 When Eng arrived at Amylin's San Diego headquarters, he was astonished to discover how much information Amylin's scientists had already figured out about exendin-4 in the brief period of time after Young saw his poster, which convinced him that Amylin was the right company to partner with.
 Amylin went on to create exenatide, a synthetic version of exendin-4, and later formed an alliance with Lilly in 2002 to bring the drug to market.

 Exenatide was predicted by Amylin scientist Alain Baron to begin undergoing the Food and Drug Administration's approval process in 2004.
 Exenatide was approved by the FDA in April 2005, for people whose diabetes is not well controlled on other oral medications.
 This was a landmark event which proved that targeting the GLP-1 receptor was a viable strategy and inspired other pharmaceutical companies to focus their research and development on that receptor.

 In 2011, Lilly and Amylin dissolved their partnership, with Amylin keeping the rights to exenatide.
 Meanwhile, Lilly had been awakened to the possibilities of this class of drugs and continued to develop newer drugs of the same class.
 By October 2024, the blockbuster drug tirzepatide had transformed Lilly into the most valuable drug company in the world.

 Research

 In 2016, work published showing that it can reverse impaired calcium signalling in steatotic liver cells, which, in turn, might be associated with proper glucose control.

 It is being evaluated for use in the treatment of Parkinson's disease.
 A phase 3 clinical trial, started in January 2020 has an Estimated Study Completion Date of 30 June 2024 (NCT04232969).

-A 2025 study that randomly assigned Parkinson's patients to receive exenatide, a drug related to Ozempic, found no evidence that it slowed disease progression or provided any benefit after 96 weeks.
+A 2025 study in which some Parkinson's patients received exenatide found no evidence that it slowed disease progression or provided any benefit after 96 weeks.
 The research, in The Lancet, showed no improvements in patient symptoms, brain scans, or any specific subgroup—regardless of how the data was analyzed, the outcome remained unchanged.